Heavy Vehicle Industry

-General conditions of operation are included in the excess mass and excess dimension guidelines and conditions of operation for specific operations are issued with excess mass permits and Letters of No Objection (LONO).
+General conditions of operation are included in the excess mass and excess dimension guidelines link above; conditions of operation for specific operations are issued with excess mass permits and Letters of No Objection (LONO).

-It is the operator's responsibility to ensure compliance with current conditions of operation.
+It is the vehicle operator's responsibility to ensure compliance with current conditions of operation.

 The M1 between Brisbane and the Gold Coast is Queensland’s busiest road and a key freight route.
 More than 148,000 vehicles travel on the M1 each day, including around 12,000 heavy vehicles.
 Given these traffic volumes, it is sensitive to traffic congestion, particularly when traffic accidents occur.

-Trucks with a Gross Vehicle Mass (GVM) over 4.5t will be restricted to travelling in the left 2 lanes in both directions between Springwood and Robina.
+- Trucks with a Gross Vehicle Mass (GVM) over 4.5t are restricted to travelling in the left 2 lanes in both directions between Springwood and Robina.

-- A truck is defined as a vehicle that weighs 4.5t or more, but does not include a bus.
+- A truck is defined as a vehicle that weighs 4.5t or more (does not include a bus).

 - The 4.5t relates only to the GVM and excludes any trailer attached to the vehicle.